 The Group makes periodic assessment on the recoverability of the trade receivables by using a provision matrix to measure ECL.
-The provision rates are based on days past due for groupings of various customer segments with similar financial strength and any disputes with the debtors.
+The provision rates are based on debtors' aging for groupings of various customer segments with similar financial strength and any disputes with the debtors.
 The calculation reflects the probability-weighted outcome, the time value of money and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions.
 Generally, trade receivables are written off if past due for more than two years.
-The directors were of opinion that loss allowances of approximately HK\$2,009,000 and HK\$281,000 for trade receivables recognised as at 31 December 2020 and 2019 under HKFRS 9 respectively.
+The directors were of opinion that loss allowances of approximately HK\$1,416,000 (2020: HK\$2,009,000) for trade receivables recognised as at 31 December 2021 under HKFRS 9 respectively.